AWARDS AND HONOURS

-8. Axis Bank becomes third lender to offer block chain service
+8. Axis Bank becomes third lender to offer block

-Private sector Axis Bank has become the third lender in the country to announce usage of block chain solutions for its operations, after its peers ICICI Bank and Yes Bank.
+Private sector Axis Bank has become the third lender in the country to announce usage of block solutions for its operations, after its peers ICICI Bank and Yes Bank.
 The Shikha Sharma-led bank, the third largest private sector lender, will be using the upcoming technology for cross-border remittances.

-Block chain technology: A digital ledger in which transactions made in bitcoin or another cryptocurrency are recorded chronologically and publicly.
+Block technology: A digital ledger in which transactions made in bitcoin or another cryptocurrency are recorded chronologically and publicly.

-9. Citibank launches voice verification for phone banking
+9. Citibank launches voice verification for banking

 Foreign lender Citi India has launched voice biometrics authentication that would replace the current practice of interactive voice response (IVR) for its customers.
 The new technology allows clients to use their voiceprints for authentication rather than having to remember multiple PINs or respond to questions used for verifying their identities, Citi South Asia Head (Operations & Technology) Anand Chopra said.

 10. World Bank drops India’s growth rate to 7 %

 The World Bank has sharply cut its economic growth forecast for India to 7 per cent in 2016-17 after taking into account the impact of demonetisation and the fall in private investments.
 This growth forecast is lower than the 7.6 per cent growth projected in the middle of last year.